-Ust-Kamenogorsk (Kazakh: Öskemen), 800km north of Almaty, is a fairly lively city with generally low-key Soviet architecture, at the confluence of the Irtysh and Ulba Rivers.
-Founded as a Russian fort in 1720, Ust-Kamenogorsk has grown from a small town since the 1940s when Russians and Ukrainians began arriving to mine and process localcopper, lead, silver and zinc.
-These industries still keep the city out of the economic doldrums, but are bad news for air quality.
+Ust-Kamenogorsk (Öskemen; Усть-Каменого́рск) is a lively city with generally low-key Soviet architecture, at the confluence of the Irtysh and Ulba Rivers.
+Founded as a Russian fort in 1720, 'Ust' has grown from a small town since the 1940s, when Russians and Ukrainians began arriving to mine and process the area’s copper, lead, silver and zinc.
+These industries still keep Ust out of the economic doldrums, but are bad news for air quality.
 The city's proximity to Altai makes it a decent stopover on the way to some of Kazakhstan's most beautiful mountains.